jmkidd/dogmap/README.md

 [cluster environment](https://arc-ts.umich.edu/greatlakes/configuration/) which features compute cores with local solid state drives.

 All paths are given as examples and should be modified for your own use.

+**Note: This implementation is designed for use with fast storage.**  If you are running on a cluster with slower storage, then steps like MarkDuplicatesSpark will be very slow.
+Traditional

 ### Step 1: read alignment using bwa-mem2